wmo-im/HydroSOS/whos_client/README.md

 2. Register into WHOS and save your access token

-3. Explore WHOS portals and search engines to select the stations and variables of interest
+3. Explore WHOS portals and search engines to select the timeseries of interest

   - https://community.wmo.int/en/whos-portals
   - https://whos.geodab.eu/gs-service/timeseries-api/whos.html